Code-Institute-Submissions/Mikew1999-recipe-blog/README.md

         * As a First Time Visitor, I want to be able to browse for a specific user, perhaps one of their friends who uses the website.

         * As a First Time Visitor, I want to have the option to sign up for the website in order to post or like a recipe
+        * As a First time visitor, I would like to be able to see the newsfeed pages

     * Returning Visitor Goals
         * As a returning visitor, I would like to view recipes I may have missed since last time I browsed the page